szymslo/Inzynierka/README.md

 # DEPRECATED OLD PROJECT
 ## This project is deprecated.
-Planning to completely remake it as React SPA with Firebase backend
+Planning to completely remake it as React SPA with Firebase